MIRI Generic Recommended Strategies

 Note that the MIRI detector plate scale is 0.11 arcsec/pix.

-Target Acquisition can be performed using three different readout modes: FAST, SLOW (planned for upcoming APT/ETC version) and FASTGRPAVG.
+Target Acquisition can be performed using two different readout modes: FAST and FASTGRPAVG.
 The selection of readout mode should be driven by the volume of data that can be handled on-orbit to perform the centroid algorithm, and the SNR achieved.
 As data volume can become a concern when TA requires a large number of groups, FASTGRPAVG is included to avoid on-board memory problems.
 In this mode, each group consists of 4 co-added FAST mode frames (see details in JWST ETC MIRI Target Acquisition).
 The ETC will also give warnings when the SNR achieved is not sufficient to successfully finish the TA procedure.

 Ressler et al. 2015, PASP, 127, 675R